For Parents and Children

 Because a visit to the Berrie Center can include several appointments, it can last longer than a regular doctor visit.
 A fully equipped pantry does double duty, providing healthy, diabetes-friendly snacks as well as nutritional education.
 (More popular still, it’s not uncommon for a child to take home a new toy at the end of a visit.)

 On the pediatric team are pediatric endocrinologists—diabetes specialists—pediatric nurse educators, pediatric nutritionists, a pediatric psychologist, ophthalmologist, even a child life specialist.
 They work closely with the child, the family and each other to see that the diabetes is managed as well as it can be.

 Because so much of diabetes management depends on education and training, children and their families get the information and education that’s designed for the child’s age group.

 The family’s all here.
 And here everyone gets to learn

 The Berrie Center is also home to the Becton Dickinson Family Learning Center, with its multimedia learning wall, allowing patients—and their families—to learn about managing diabetes by interacting with information that’s targeted to their own needs.
 The education wall also houses a rotating exhibit of special diabetes topics.

 The Berrie Center teaches school

 When a child leaves the Center, that’s just the beginning of the challenges they have to deal with.
-The Berrie Center pediatric team makes school visits to explain to school nurses, teachers, coaches, and classmates, how they can help children with diabetes.
+The Berrie Center pediatric team communicates with school nurses, teachers and coaches.
 It’s a way to build confidence for those at school who spend time with the child every day—as well as the patient and the family.

 Just being children together